All things corruptible

 The principle of gender

-One of the seven hermetic principles is the principle of gender, which is illustrated beautifully with the symbol of yin and yang.
-Yin and yang are action and repose, fire and water, sky and earth.
+One of the seven hermetic principles is the principle of gender, from the Greek root gen, “to produce”, “to engender”.
+The union of opposites makes something new, which is illustrated in the Taoist tradition with the symbol of yin and yang.
+Yin and yang are action and repose, fire and water, sky and earth, male and female.
 Everything has yin and yang, it is the foundational pattern within all of existence, and this magnetism of the opposites is found in all of nature, from the atom to the planetary orbits.

 Everyone and everything has female and male principles.
 In a certain era, the female and male principles were fused and every human was a complete hermaphrodite, with the principles still functioning the same within one human body.